Victim Advocate Program

 Meet the Staff

 Michelle Tibbits-McClellan is a Nationally Credentialed Advocate at the Advanced Level.
-She received her Bachelor of Science Degree in Criminology at Florida State University and is pursuing her Master’s Degree in Forensic Psychology.
-She is also a member of the Florida Crisis Response Team.
-Michelle has over 15 years of experience advocating for victims of crime, working with children and adults.
+She received her Bachelor of Science Degree in Criminology with a minor in Juvenile Justice at Florida State University and is pursuing her Master’s Degree in Forensic Psychology.
+She is also a member of the Domestic Violence Coordinating Council and The Florida Crisis Response Team.
+Michelle has over 18 years of experience advocating for victims of crime, working with children and adults.
 She has worked in child welfare, at a detox facility, inpatient psychiatric facilities and children’s advocacy center providing various services which included forming safety and risks assessments, providing case management services, crisis intervention, advocacy within the legal system and conducting forensic interviews.

 Federal law (Title IX of the Educations Amendments of 1972) requires TCC to ensure an educational environment free from sex discrimination, sexual harassment, and sexual violence.
 If an employee at TCC becomes aware of an incident, he or she must report to the Title IX Coordinator.
 The Victim Advocate Program is confidential and is exempt from this reporting but can help you file a report if you choose.